atlantis-nova/hybrid-dbsf/README.md

 # Please cite
 Algorithm: **distribution-based score fusion (also called DBSF, [hybrid-dbsf](https://arxiv.org/html/2410.20878v1), [distribution-based rank fusion](https://github.com/deepset-ai/haystack/issues/7914))**<br>
-Author: **Michelangiolo Mazzeschi**<br>
+Author: **Michelangiolo Mazzeschi** - [original source](https://medium.com/plain-simple-software/distribution-based-score-fusion-dbsf-a-new-approach-to-vector-search-ranking-f87c37488b18)<br>
 Published: **2nd November 2023**

 ***Note: According to this [arxiv paper](https://arxiv.org/html/2410.20878v1), hybrid-dbsf is now **the top semantic search algorithm in the world**<br>

 # hybrid-dbsf
-Implementation of the distribution-based score fusion search algorithm, please reference to the following [technical article](https://medium.com/plain-simple-software/distribution-based-score-fusion-dbsf-a-new-approach-to-vector-search-ranking-f87c37488b18).<br>
-Note: This foruma was created as the first multimodal algorithm capable of combining images and text in the same search.
+Note: This formula was created as the first multimodal algorithm capable of combining **images and text** in the same search.
 However, it has been shown how it beats all existing benchmarks even in regular vector search, making it the #1 search algorithm (with new applications in RAG).
 <br><br>
 ![image](https://github.com/user-attachments/assets/36e12dba-670f-4e94-a031-8d586b4c02f3)